 Reducing our reliance on single-use packaging across all industries is seen as both crucial to the zero waste movement and relatively easily achievable.
 In fact, anyone can start today by simply avoiding individually packaged products and buying in bulk wherever possible.
 Whether its grains, cereals, and pasta, or cleaning products for the office, buying in bulk and reusing containers or bags will allow you to rely less on individually packaged products while also keeping reusable shopping bags and containers in the loop for as long as possible.
 Additionally, buying in bulk can help you save money in the long run, giving you even more incentive to go big.

 Expensive marketing and flashy advertising have done a really good job of telling us what we need.
 However, in the time before mega multinationals and branded products lines, people simply used to make their own things.
 Cleaning products are a great example, and in most cases, a little water, vinegar, baking soda, and essential oil can do exactly the same job.
 There’s much less packaging and the products themselves are much kinder to the environment.

 Make the Most of Your Electronic Devices

 E-waste is among the fastest growing waste streams on the planet, and as our addiction to everything digital grows and grows, ensuring we make the most of these highly complex devices is critical.
+The power that drives these devices is also a finite resource that should be used responsibly.
+Always try to cut down on your electricity rates to help preserve power.
 For both individuals and businesses alike, the key is to only upgrade equipment when it is necessary, repair devices that can still be used, recycle electronics responsibly, and even donate unused electronics that still work.
 Additionally, movements such as the Right to Repair are pushing manufactures to design products and policies that are more responsible and that champion closed-loop electronics.